CAG9/distributed-computing/README.md

 * sudo apt-get install mysql-server mysql-client

 ## Installation
-Clone this repository then you need to create the database and the table to save the data, write the nexts commands on a terminal:
+Clone this repository and change the file "conf_init.py" with your own path, then you need to create the database and the table to save the data, write the nexts commands on a terminal:
 - sudo su
 - MySQL -h localhost -u root -p